 More so, even the batteries can work with you through long hours because they are XR lithium-ion models that come with a fuel gauge and store 33% more power compared to standard battery packs.

-By delivering 150ft/lbs of maximum torque, this tool is ideal for driving and removing fasteners in wood, metal or concrete.
-You may also use to for fastening or loosening nuts and bolts.
+By delivering 150ft/lbs of maximum torque, this tool is ideal for driving and removing fasteners in wood, metal, or concrete.
+You may also use it for fastening or loosening nuts and bolts.